BuckyDev/geo-splitter/README.md

 - The coordinates of the previous point
 - The coordinates of the following point

-By definition, all split points are grid points
+By definition, all split points are interface points

 #### Bounce point